-I think you’ll agree that fingerstyle guitar is a technique that sounds great, but is also intimidating to the beginner player.
+I think you’ll agree that fingerstyle guitar sounds great, but it can be tough to know where to start.

 There seems to be countless fingerpicking exercises to work on even before you can play your first fingerstyle song on guitar.

-This leads to frustration, and more often than not, guitarists avoiding fingerstyle all together, even though they really dig that sound.
+This leads to frustration, and more often than not, guitarists avoiding fingerstyle all together.

 But it doesn’t have to be this way.

-In this lesson, you’ll focus on essential fingerstyle exercises, over both chords and single lines, and learn to comp and solo over songs.
+In this lesson, you focus on essential beginner fingerstyle exercises and learn to comp and solo over songs with fingerstyle technique.

-By working specific exercises you cut through the clutter and focus on exactly what you need to learn fingerstyle guitar.
+By working specific exercises, you focus on exactly what you need to learn fingerstyle guitar.

-As well, learning to comp and solo over tunes with fingerpicking gets these exercises into a musical situation right away.
+As well, learning to comp and solo over tunes with fingerpicking applies these exercises into a musical situation right away.

-Check out these exercises and have fun with the tunes in your studies.
+Check out these fingerpicking exercises and have fun with the songs in your studies.

-Even if you never become a full-time fingerstyle guitarist, having these techniques down will make you a better player, not matter what style you prefer.
+Even if you don’t become a full-time fingerstyle guitarist, these techniques will make you a better player no matter what style you play.